DeepMind’s new AI can write code that’s better than yours

 As explained in a paper published by the firm, AlphaCode is able to write computer programs at a “competitive level”, ranking among the top 54% of humans in a competition setting.

-The performance of the AI model was assessed using ten problems provided by Codeforces, a platform that attracts thousands of developers looking to flex their coding muscles by competing in specialized challenges.
+The performance of the AI model was assessed using ten challenges hosted on Codeforces, a platform that attracts developers looking to flex their coding muscles by competing with other to solve specialized problems.

 DeepMind AlphaCode